Review: Eagle’s Nest Golf Club

 The 12th is a lovely golf hole.
 It’s the longest par 4 thus far, and the 2nd longest 4 on the golf course other than the 18th.
 470 yards, it’s a dogleg left.

-While not as essential as some other strategic golf holes in the GTA, challenging the two bunkers on the lefthand side gives you a better angle in.
-Additionally, it gives you a lesser club in—a good thing on a long par 4!
+While not as essential as some other strategic golf holes in the GTA, challenging the two bunkers on the left-hand side gives you a better angle in.
+Additionally, it gives you a lesser club in—a good thing on a long two-shot hole.

 I’m a big fan of the 14th, which is a mid-length par 4 at 425 yards.
 A dogleg left down the hill, the inside corner of the hole is bunkered.
-The landing is blind.
+The landing is blind, but I think the ethos of the hole is showcased enough to not feel like the tee shot is blind.

 The 15th starts the closing stretch.
 In my opinion, it’s a fairly poor closing stretch.
 Starting with the 242 yard par 3, 15th, it’s a slog in home, featuring the longest par 3, longest par 5, and longest par 4.

-At first glance, you’d think “hey, this could be a cool redan” with the two aiming bunkers on the left, but it is not.
-It’s all carry baby!
+At first glance, you’d think “hey, this could be a cool redan” with the two aiming bunkers on the left, but it is not unfortunately.
+Where is Ian Andrew’s influence on Carrick when you need it.

 The 16th is a 559 yard par 5.
 Swinging to the right off the tee around numerous bunkers, picking a line you’re comfortable with is key.